sheldonucr/ee260_lab/lab3/README.md

 ### Lab Report Due

-* Two week.
+* Two weeks.

-* eecs168-021: by 11:59pm on 2/1
+* eecs168-021: by 11:59pm on 2/15
-* eecs168-022: by 11:59pm on 1/28
+* eecs168-022: by 11:59pm on 2/11

 ### Checkoff

-* First week: Check off your parasitic extraction and ring oscillator layout and simulator
+* First week: Check off your parasitic extraction and ring oscillator layout and post-simulator

 * Second week: Check off your 1-bit full adder layout (DRC, LVS should be okay) and post-simulation

 ### Next lab

-In lab 4, you will design 4-bit SRAM cell.
+In lab 4, you will design 4-bit SRAM shift register.